Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Recent Performances

-- In last week's outing against the Seahawks, St.Brown was targeted 11 times, totaling 111 yards on eight receptions while scoring one touchdown.
+- In last week's matchup with the Seahawks, St.Brown grabbed eight passes for 111 yards and scored one touchdown while being targeted 11 times.

-- St.Brown's stat line during his last three games includes 25 grabs for 292 yards and three touchdowns.
-He averaged 97.3 yards per game, and was targeted 33 times.
+- St.Brown's stat line during his last three games shows 25 grabs for 292 yards and three touchdowns.
+He averaged 97.3 receiving yards per game and was targeted 33 times.

 St.Brown's Detroit Teammates